 No part of these protocols, other than the KDF, have been tested by the CAVP and CMVP.
-The SSH algorithm allows independent selection of key exchange, authentication, cipher and integrity.
-In Table 8 above, each column of options for a given protocol is independent and may be used in any viable combination.
+The SSH algorithm allows independent selection of key exchange, authentication, cipher, and integrity.
+In Table 8 above, each column of options is independent and may be used in any viable combination.